omgovich/react-colorful/README.md

 </details>

+## Preact Support

+**react-colorful** will work flawlessly with Preact out-of-the-box if you're using [Preact-CLI](https://github.com/preactjs/preact-cli), [NextJS with Preact](https://github.com/vercel/next.js/tree/canary/examples/using-preact), or a few other tools/boilerplates thanks to aliasing.

+If you're using another solution, please refer to the [Aliasing React to Preact](https://preactjs.com/guide/v10/getting-started#aliasing-react-to-preact) section of the Preact documentation.

 ## Why react-colorful?

 Today each dependency drags more dependencies and increases your project’s bundle size uncontrollably.
 But size is very important for everything that intends to work in a browser.